Egyptian Arabic FAQ — Ten Interesting Facts and Figures

 In practise, spoken Egyptian Arabic is different to MSA in a few key ways (see the section on Egyptian Arabic vs MSA.
 Its grammar is simplified, it’s pronounced slightly differently, and many common words are different.

-When I talk with an Egyptian (or actually anyone from the middle east) about how good their “Arabic” is, I find they generally say something apologetic like “Oh, my Arabic isn’t so good…”.
+When I talk with an Egyptian (or actually anyone from the Middle East) about how good their “Arabic” is, I find they generally say something apologetic like “Oh, my Arabic isn’t so good…”.
 This happens whether they’re speaking English or Arabic.
 They’re talking about MSA, and what they mean is that they can’t express themselves in MSA like a newsreader can.

-From a language-learner’s perspective, I’d consider Egyptian Arabic to be somewhere between “dialect” and “language”.
+From a language learner’s perspective, I’d consider Egyptian Arabic to be somewhere between “dialect” and “language”.

 This is a reductionist answer, and let me give a bit of detail: